Bush Connect Grants Program

 - Increase the number of partnerships and alignments of effort that protect the environmental values of the GER corridor.

 All projects will run for a minimum of 10 years.
-For the first six years of all projects the Environmental Trust and the applicant will jointly fund up to 80 per cent of the total project cost, with the remaining 20 per cent being committed solely by the applicant over the remaining four years (via cash and/or in-kind contributions).
-This recognises that in most ecological restoration projects the point of completion (or minimal continued intervention) is usually around 10 years, with approximately 80 per cent of resources needed within the first six years.
+For the first six years of all projects the Environmental Trust and the applicant are jointly funding up to 80% of the total project cost, with the remaining 20% being committed solely by the applicant over the remaining 4 years (via cash and/or in-kind contributions).
+This recognises that in most ecological restoration projects the point of completion (or minimal continued intervention) is usually around 10 years, with approximately 80% of resources needed within the first 6 years.

 Who is the program targeted at?

-This program is designed to encourage collaboration between community environment groups or networks, government, non-government organisations (NGOs) and industry (including farmers).
+This program was designed to encourage collaboration between community environment groups or networks, government, non-government organisations (NGOs) and industry (including farmers).

-Community environment groups, networks or NGOs will be expected to take on the role of lead organisation in the implementation of each project.
+Community environment groups, networks or NGOs have assumed the role of lead organisation in the implementation of each project.

 All projects will be delivered through a partnership between multiple stakeholders operating as a coordinated consortium.
 A consortium is an association of two or more individuals, groups, organisations, government entities or private industry organisations (or any combination of these) with the objective of participating in a common activity or pooling their resources for achieving a common aim or objective.
 Where private industry organisations form part of a project consortium, their involvement must not result in profit-making from the grant funds.

-Projects will be located within the GER corridor, please refer to the Bush Connect Map webpage.
+Projects are located within the GER corridor, please refer to the Bush Connect Map webpage.

-A range of on-ground activities will be funded with an emphasis on creating and/or enhancing conservation connectivity.
+A range of on-ground activities are being funded with an emphasis on creating and/or enhancing conservation connectivity.
 Conservation connectivity is primarily about improving habitat and natural movement or migration opportunities for native plants and animals.
-This will be achieved through a range of activities including bush regeneration, weed control, revegetation, pest animal management, installation of artificial habitat and land conservancy through appropriate mechanisms such as in-perpetuity covenants.
-Community capacity to partake in environmental restoration will also be enhanced through a range of activities including training and information sessions, workshops and direct involvement of landholders as part of the projects.
+This can be achieved through a range of activities including bush regeneration, weed control, revegetation, pest animal management, installation of artificial habitat and land conservancy through appropriate mechanisms such as in-perpetuity covenants.
+Community capacity to partake in environmental restoration is also being enhanced through a range of activities including training and information sessions, workshops and direct involvement of landholders as part of the projects.